You’ve secured a job interview! Congratulations, that’s fantastic news, and in this competitive job market, it’s a great achievement!

 Q. Why do you want to leave your current employer?
 OR Why have you left your last employer?

 This should be straightforward.
 Reflect positively on your current employer but state how you are looking for more challenge, responsibility, experience and a change of environment.
-Explain how your current role can no longer provide you with these things, but how you believe the role on offer presents an opportunity for growth that will make full use of your strengths and potential.
+Explain how your current role can no longer provide you with these things.
+Reaffirm how you believe the role on offer presents an opportunity for growth that will make full use of your strengths and potential.

-A sense of purpose is an attractive feature in an applicant, so this question is designed to probe your ambition and the extent of your career planning.
+A sense of purpose is an attractive feature in an applicant.
+This question is designed to probe your ambition and the extent of your career planning.
 Your commitment is also under question, but avoid blankly stating that ‘I want to be with your company’.
-Instead, describe how your goal is to continue to grow, learn, add value and take on new responsibilities in the future that build on the role for which you are applying.
+Instead, describe how your goal is to continue to grow, learn, add value and take on new responsibilities in the future, that build on the role for which you are applying.

 Q. How do you respond to working under pressure?